qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Bank account balance should never be negative.
 No over-spend.
 - Product inventory count should never be negative.
 No over-sell.
 - One room in hotel cannot be booked two times with time overlap.
-- The product should be shipped before the order is paid.
+- The product should be shipped after the order is paid.
-- Any new comment message should correspond to a notification.
-No lost notification or duplicated notification.
+- No lost notification or duplicated notification.
 - The user can't view or change information that's out of their permission.
 - User cannot use a functionality if subscription ends.
 - ......